 Finnish higher education institutions are not involved in the residence permit or immigration processes in any way.
-This is the sole responsibility of Finnish Immigration Services.
-Therefore please direct any questions regarding residence permits, visas and immigration to Finnish Immigration Services.
+This is the sole responsibility of the Finnish Immigration Services.
+Therefore please direct any questions regarding residence permits, visas and immigration to the Finnish Immigration Services.
 Arcada has listed the following information for your convenience but is not responsible for any changes that might occur, as we encourage you to explore the Finnish Immigration Service's own website.

 Do I need a residence permit or a visa?